Chargemaster/ChargeMaster_Data_Aggregator/README.md

 Additionally, we are aiming to do cost analysis on groups of services and/or goods and see what we may find.
 This project will be a work in progress during and most likely past the course itself.

+## Requirements

+Chargemaster has the following dependencies:
+1. Python = 3.9

+## Usage

+Chargemaster can be used to scrape CDM files from Washington State Hospital webpages.
+The downloaded data files are then organized, cleaned, and reformated for analysis and visualization in a dashboard.

+## Modules Overview

+## Modules Overview:
+ * __scraper.py__         :  Webscraper to gather CDM files from Washington Hospitals.
+ * __file_delete.py__        :  Sorts scraped files, and retains .csv and .xlsx data files.
+ * __file_rename.py__      :  Renames and numbers scraped data files by hospital.
+ * __file_formatting.py__  : Not yet developed - pulls relevant columns from individual datasets and merges into master dataset for analysis.
+ * __dashboard.ipynb__   :  Dashboard to visualize hospital prices by Diagnosis-related Group (DRG) code.